SixSq/old.sixsq.github.com/_terms/legal-aai-privacy-policy.md

 ---
 layout: article
-title: SixSq Federated Identity Portal Privacy License Agreement
+title: SixSq Approach to Privacy
-subtitle: This license describes a set of data privacy rules that SixSq commits to in the context of the Nuvla service operations, in compliance with the GÉANT Data Protection Code of Conduct and the Swiss data privacy law.
+subtitle: This notice describes a set of data privacy rules that SixSq commits to in the context of the Nuvla service operations, in compliance GDPR and Swiss data privacy law.
-summary: This privacy license applies to Nuvla and all SixSq services using the SixSq Federated Identity Portal.
+summary: This privacy license applies to Nuvla and all SixSq services.
 class: aai-privacy
 category: legal
 product: terms